 The temptation, when faced with someone finding it difficult, is to take over the reins, do the task for them, let them sit back and watch.
 But VR will never catch on if no one is allowed to learn!
 Give people time, let them get accustomed to just being within a VR environment, and let them learn at their own pace.
 Often it’s those who have difficulty at first who become the biggest VR fans when they eventually get the hang of it.
 Ten minutes of patience at the start can reward you with a long-term supporter!

 Are there any other mistakes you see happening in the industry?

 We’d love to hear your thoughts so please do comment below with any feedback or questions.

-If you’d like to come in and try our VR scenarios for yourself, please request a demonstration.
+If you’d like to come in and try our VR scenarios for yourself, please get in touch.